Priti Patel boat ‘pushback’ plan ‘inhumane, unconscionable and reckless’, says Labour

 In his letter to Ms Patel, the shadow home secretary Mr Thomas-Symonds wrote: “It is appalling that you have even considered and now granted, the approval for ‘push-back’ techniques for small boat crossings.

-“These techniques are dangerous, inhumane, unconscionable and extremely reckless: you are putting lives at risk, including those of children”.
+“These techniques are dangerous, inhumane, unconscionable and extremely reckless: you are putting lives at risk, including those of children.”

 Contrasting the historic “proud record” of Britain welcoming refugees, including young children on the Kindertransport fleeing the Nazi regime, he said the new proposals were a “sobering reminder of the lack of compassion and competence this government has when dealing with Channel crossings”.